 Elastic prediction of the stress

 Most stress potentials provide a computeElasticPrediction method.
-Under the generalised plane stress hypothesis and using the logarithmic strain, this method becomes non linear.
+Under the generalised plane stress hypothesis and using the logarithmic strain, this method becomes non-linear.
 The total axial logarithmic strain is computed so that: \[ \exp\left( \left.\left(\underline{\varepsilon}^{\mathrm{to}}_{\text{log}}\right)_{zz}\right|_{t}+ \Delta\,\left(\underline{\varepsilon}^{\mathrm{to}}_{\text{log}}\right)_{zz}\right) \,\left.T_{zz}^{el}\right|_{t+\Delta\,t}= \left.\Pi_{zz}^{(i)}\right|_{t+\Delta\,t} \] where \(\left.T_{zz}^{el}\right|_{t+\Delta\,t}\) is the elastic prediction of the stress, computed as a function of \(\left(\Delta\,\underline{\varepsilon}^{\mathrm{to}}_{\text{log}}\right)_{zz}\) among other variables (elastic strain at the beginning of the time step, in plane total strain increment, etc…)

 The elastic prediction of the stress is then based on the following approximation of the elastic strain at the middle of the time step: \[ \left.\underline{\varepsilon}^{\mathrm{el}}\right|_{t}+\theta\, \left(\Delta\,\underline{\varepsilon}^{\mathrm{to}}-\Delta\underline{\varepsilon}^{sf}\right) \] where \(\Delta\underline{\varepsilon}^{sf}\) is the increment of all the stress strains (thermal expansion, swelling, and so on.)